slowernews/wisdom-tldr/README.md

 > *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*

+> *'However beautiful the strategy, you should occasionally look at the results.' -- Winston Churchill*

 > *'Whatever space and time mean, place and occasion mean more.' -- Aldo van Eyck*

 > *'If I don’t have red, I use blue.' -- Pablo Picasso*